-More than 260 lighting technologists, their counterparts from the semiconductor and IT industries, folks from utilities, and others gathered in Portland, OR, November 16, 2015, to participate in DOE's inaugural Connected Lighting Systems Meeting and start a cross-cutting dialogue about how best to take advantage of the imminent collision between LED lighting systems and the fast-emerging Internet of Things (IoT).
+More than 260 lighting technologists, their counterparts from the semiconductor and IT industries, folks from utilities, and others gathered in Portland, Oregon, November 16, 2015, to participate in DOE's inaugural Connected Lighting Systems Meeting and start a cross-cutting dialogue about how best to take advantage of the imminent collision between LED lighting systems and the fast-emerging Internet of Things (IoT).

 DOE SSL Program Manager James Brodrick recalled that the early SSL market was likened to the “Wild West” because the products didn’t match the performance of the technologies they were intended to replace, and a lack of standards caused a great deal of confusion that was compounded by exaggerated performance claims.
 He noted that the replacement of today’s lighting infrastructure with connected lighting systems offers not only immediate, proven energy savings, but also the potential to create a data-collection platform that could yield additional energy savings in buildings and cities.
 But, Brodrick emphasized, much of that potential is still on the table and faces a number of barriers, including configuration complexity, lack of interoperability between system components, and limited ability to measure and report performance.